Freiling87/CCU/CCU/Scratchpad.md

 	[Debug  :CCU_LevelEditorUtilities] West
 	- Next step: Submit the input automatically to that menu based on keypress.
 ###			C	F9 - Quickload
+- Maybe try this through calling menus and sending a ButtonHelper as Pressed.
+- Probably also need a general static method you can call to send a button you determine by name, since you'll likely need to reuse it somewhere.
+- Confirmed ButtonHelper is not a Singleton class, however LevelEditor declares yesNoButtonHelper
+    - ButtonHelper.PressedScrollingMenuButton
 - This is still occurring after unpredictable intervals:
 	[Debug  :CCU_P_LevelEditor]     Attempting Quickload:
         Chunk Name: 00TestChunk